enkidevs/curriculum/SQL/DQL/write/update-clause.md

 (15 rows)
 ```

-If we want to change the value "ditto" to "rabbit":
+If we want to change the value "ditto" to "rabbit", we use `SET`:
 ```
 UPDATE egg_group
 SET name = 'rabbit'
 WHERE ID= 13;

---Result:
 id |     name
 ===+===============
  1 | monster